Crunch-io/ta-da/content/dev/features/show-value-labels.md

 +++

-Early Access users can now decide whether to show value labels for graphs and charts, both in Tables & Graphs mode and on dashboards.
+Users can now decide whether to show value labels for graphs and charts, both in Tables & Graphs mode and on dashboards.
 Value labels are these small numbers on graphs that show you the value represented by that bar/column/segment...

 {{< figure src="dev/features/images/value-labels-on-chart.png" class="img-fluid">}}